rebpoli/harpy/include/README.md

     class BoundaryConditions {
         Holds current BCs
         Knows the current delta_t
-        Updated when Timestep is updated (a callback is registered).
+        Updated when Timestep is updated by callback
     }
     BoundaryConditions ..> Timestep